 The Company provides executive officers with annual performance-based cash bonus opportunities, which are specifically designed to reward executives for overall corporate performance as well as individual performance in a given year.
 Corporate and individual goals are established at the beginning of each year by the Compensation Committee with input from senior management.
 The target annual incentive bonus amounts relative to base salary vary depending on each executive's accountability, scope of responsibilities and potential impact on the Company's performance.
 Accordingly, the higher the level of control and accountability that is exercisable by an executive officer over our overall performance, the greater the percentage of the executive officer's target total cash compensation that is dependent on the annual performance-based cash bonus award.
-We believe these target bonus levels for our executive officers are appropriate and consistent with our pay-for-performance are measured versus plan and a percentage of target is established, which then determines the size of the total bonus pool from which annual bonus incentives are to be paid to executive officers.
+We believe these target bonus levels for our executive officers are appropriate and consistent with our pay-for-performance compensation philosophy.
+At the end of each fiscal year, individual and corporate performance are measured versus plan and a percentage of target is established, which then determines the size of the total bonus pool from which annual bonus incentives are to be paid to executive officers.
 All cash bonuses are awarded retrospectively.

-For 2022 and 2021, the annual incentive bonus for our executive officers was based 100% on overall corporate performance, including metrics associated with revenue, adjusted EBITDA, revenue from certain products and stock price performance.
-Target annual incentive bonus levels for 2022 and 2021 were 60% of annual base salary for our Chief Executive Officer and 50% for all other named executive officers.
-At the end of each year, the Compensation Committee, with input from senior management, evaluates individual and corporate performance compared against the goals established under the Plan, which determines the size of the total bonus pool from which cash bonuses are to be paid to executive officers.
-Based on this evaluation, the Compensation Committee determined to award, for service performed in 2022 that exceeded target levels, our Chief Executive Officer a cash incentive bonus equal to 82% of his annual base salary, and our Chief Financial Officer and Chief Commercial Officer cash incentive bonuses equal to 68% of their annual base salaries.
+For 2023 and 2022, the annual incentive bonus for our executive officers was based 100% on overall corporate performance, including metrics associated with revenue, adjusted EBITDA, revenue from certain products and stock price performance.
+Target annual incentive bonus levels for 2023 and 2022 were 60% of annual base salary for our Chief Executive Officer and 50% for all other named executive officers.
+At the end of each year, the Compensation Committee, with input from senior management, evaluates individual and corporate performance compared against the goals established under the 2017 Plan (as defined under the "Outstanding Equity Awards at Fiscal Year-End" table below), which determines the size of the total bonus pool from which cash bonuses are to be paid to executive officers.
+Based on this evaluation, the Compensation Committee determined to award, for service performed in 2023 that exceeded target levels, our Chief Executive Officer a cash incentive bonus equal to 60% of his annual base salary, and our Chief Financial Officer and Chief Commercial Officer cash incentive bonuses equal to 50% of their annual base salaries.